-Workers whose medical benefits are due to cease will be provided with appropriate notice before the cessation of those benefits.
+Principle: Workers whose medical benefits are due to cease will be provided with appropriate notice before the cessation of those benefits.

-Expectations Benchmarks S19.1 Insurers are to provide written notification to a worker and the nominated treating doctor before the cessation of medical benefits and must include: Notification provided at least 13 weeks before cessation of benefits the date on which compensation for reasonably necessary medical treatment and services is due to cease, and • in the case of the worker, who to contact for further information (including WIRO).
+Expectations Benchmarks S19.1 Insurers are to provide written notification to a worker and the nominated treating doctor before the cessation of medical benefits and must include: Notification provided at least 13 weeks the date on which compensation for reasonably necessary medical treatment and services is due to cease, and before cessation of benefits in the case of the worker, who to contact for further information (including the IRO).
 Application This standard does not apply to exempt workers.